Lithuanian grammar: Indicative mood

 In the active voice, the indicative mood contains 4 simple and 7 compound tenses.

-In each tense five examples are given: three belonging to each conjugation group (dirbti, norėti, skaityti), one reflexive (praustis) and būti – the only auxiliary verb in Lithuanian.
+In each tense five examples are given: three belonging to each conjugation group (dirbti, norėti, skaityti), one reflexive (praustis) and būti – the only auxiliary verb, and also one of the irregular and suppletive verbs, in Lithuanian.

 Present tense

 This is the basic tense in Lithuanian which describes present or ongoing actions or, sometimes, actions without definite tense.
 Its forms and stress patterns are always derived from the 3rd person of the Present tense.